Bearing down: Baylor routs Houston 78-59 to reach title game

 Led by Jared Butler and the rest of their brilliant backcourt, a defense that refused to give Houston an inch and a coach intent on making the most of his first trip to the Final Four, the Bears roared to a 78-59 victory Saturday night in their first appearance in the NCAA Tournament semifinals in 71 long years.

-“Every day you’re grinding, and you don’t really look back.
-You’re pressing forward,” Drew said afterward, “but I’m so blessed to have these unbelievable players that bought into what we like to do with the program.”
+”Every day you’re grinding, and you don’t really look back.
+You’re pressing forward,” Drew said, ”but I’m so blessed to have these unbelievable players that bought into what we like to do with the program.”

 Or, as Butler put it: ”This is what we came to Baylor to do.”

 Butler scored all 17 of his points in the first half, but just about everyone from Baylor (27-2) got into the act, with five players scoring in double figures.
-They doubled up Houston after 10 minutes, built a 45-20 lead by halftime and coasted the rest of the way in the first Final Four showdown between schools from the Lone Star State.
+They built a 45-20 lead by halftime and coasted the rest of the way in the first Final Four showdown between schools from the Lone Star State.

-They’ll face Gonzaga, the overall No. 1 seed, or upstart UCLA on Monday night for their first national championship.
+Next up for the Bears is Gonzaga, the overall No. 1 seed, which beat UCLA 93-90 when Jalen Suggs banked in a buzzer-beater in overtime.
+Monday night’s championship is a matchup that was supposed to take place in December, but that game was called off hours before tipoff due to a COVID-19 outbreak within the Bulldogs program.

-“That was one of my goals, to leave a legacy at Baylor,” Butler said, “and you have to win national championships.
-You have to win.
-You have to be a great program, be about great things, and that’s what we’re doing.”
+”They got pros, we got pros.
+They win a lot of games, we win a lot of games,” Butler said. ”I think we match up pretty well.”

-Marcus Sasser had 20 points and Quentin Grimes scored 13 for the cold-shooting Cougars (28-4), whose dream path to their first Final Four since 1984 — they faced teams seeded 15th, 10th, 11th and 12th along the way — ended with a whimper.
+Marcus Sasser had 20 points and Quentin Grimes 13 for the cold-shooting Cougars (28-4), whose dream path to their first Final Four since 1984 – they faced teams seeded 15th, 10th, 11th and 12th along the way – ended with a whimper against a team that spent most of the season ranked No. 2 in the nation behind Gonzaga.

 ”We had a great run,” Sasser said as he choked back tears. ”Just fell short this year.”

-Their end came against an opponent that spent most of the year ranked No. 2 behind Gonzaga, one that had been focused on reaching the Final Four since the moment last year’s tournament was canceled by the pandemic.
+Butler said this week that Baylor had been focused squarely on the Final Four since the moment last year’s tournament was canceled by the pandemic.
+And for Drew, the wait goes back even longer.

 He took over a program 18 years ago embroiled in arguably the biggest controversy in college basketball history: the graphic shooting death of player Patrick Dennehy, his teammate Devon Dotson pleading guilty to his murder, attempts by then-coach Dave Bliss to cover it all up and NCAA sanctions that lasted well into Drew’s own tenure.